'Grand Theft Auto' publisher Take-Two ups full-year profit forecast

 The company, which also publishes "BioShock Infinite", got about 23 percent of revenue from digital online content.

-In contrast, revenue was split almost equally between digital and physical sales for rival Electronic Arts Inc (EA.O), known for its "FIFA" soccer game.
+In contrast, revenue was split almost equally between digital and physical sales for rival Electronic Arts Inc, known for its "FIFA" football game.

 Take-Two's adjusted revenue jumped 24.3 percent to $954 million.
 Adjusted net income rose to $211.6 million, or $1.87 per share, from $210.7 million, or $1.70 per share, a year earlier.